 Hundreds of fans have written their own collaborative Star Trek fiction in one of the most creative groups on the web.

 Outpost Hope One (OH1) cannot reliably verify the ages of players.
+Players must be 16 or older.
 Age can only be presumed from the maturity of a player's writing.
 Profanity, vulgarity, crude humour, substance abuse, graphic or cruel violence, and, strong sexual content are rare within Star Trek.
 Content that goes beyond what can be depicted on television must be discussed with the Commanding Officer (CO).
 As a narrative medium, a character's reaction to violence, for example, can replace a description of the violence itself.